 How much did it cost to buy a home in Lincoln, California in the the past week?

-The median price per square foot for a home in Lincoln increased in the past week to $401.
-That’s $73 more than the Placer County median.
-Prior to this, the median price per square foot of a home sold in Lincoln was $307.
+The median price per square foot for a home in Lincoln decreased in the last week to $316.
+That’s $20 less than the Placer County median.
+Prior to this, the median price per square foot of a home sold in Lincoln was $401.

-The most expensive community in Placer County is Tahoe North Shore, where the median price per square foot in the last week was $852.
+The most expensive community in Placer County is Tahoe West Shore, where the median price per square foot in the past week was $643.

-The best deal can be found in Placer County foothills, where the median price per square foot of a home sold is $286.
+The best deal can be found in North Sacramento, where the median price per square foot of a home sold is $312.

 This article was generated by the Sac Bee Bot, software that analyzes structured information, such as data, and applies it to articles based on templates created by humans in the newsroom.
 No human journalist was harmed in this experiment.
 You can report errors or bugs to mcclatchybot@mcclatchy.com.